tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/2_advanced.rst

   + turns on autotuning on default power limit when installing Braiins OS+
   + batch mode available to manage multiple devices at once
   + easy to use

-  - does not work on miner with locked SSH

 .. _bosbox_install: